 As a result, it is also best to clean laminate flooring using a dry brush or barely-damp cloth/mop.
 It is stain-resistant, thanks to its aluminium oxide top layer.

-Mick and Brad could not be more helpful or professional.
+Mick and Steve could not be more helpful or professional.
 Always a friendly welcome when visiting the show room with expert advice on what flooring will be the most cost effective whilst meeting all our requirements.
 We’ve had our lounge and bedroom carpets supplied and fitted by Moor Floors and our artificial grass supplied by them.
-Our carpet orders were fitted by Brad who was a clean and tidy reliable worker.
+Our carpet orders were fitted by their team who were a clean and tidy reliable workers.
 Overall, I would not hesitate to use Moor Floors again or recommend them to a friend.